mi5hmash/SteamDeckBTRFS/README.md

 ### 1. Patch | Unpatch scripts
 Tries to patch or reverse patch the scripts on Steam Deck if a compatible patch exists in the ***"./patches/"*** directory.
 Before doing so you would want to run **"2.
 Backup scripts"** option just in case you need it later.

-> **Note:** Unpatch option works only when the scripts was previously patched by this tool.
+> **Note:** Unpatch option works only when the scripts were previously patched by this tool.

 ### 2. Backup scripts
 Makes a backup of script files and stores it in the ***"./backup/"*** directory.
 ### 3. Restore backupped scripts
-Restores a backup, chosen from a ***"./backup/"*** directory.
+Restores a backup selected from a ***"./backup/"*** directory.
 ## Hidden functions
 You can make the program display these options in the main menu by setting the **"SHOW_HIDDEN_OPTIONS"** flag to **"1"** in the ***"settings.json"*** file.
 ### 97. Toggle steamos-readonly status
 Allows you to change the steamos-readonly status to the opposite of the current one.
 ### 98. Prepare a workbench
-Unpacks a previously made backup to ***"./workbench/original/"*** directory and copies script files to ***"./workbench/patched/"*** directory.
+Unpacks a previously made backup to the ***"./workbench/original/"*** directory and copies script files to the ***"./workbench/patched/"*** directory.
 Having all that set, you can try to make a change to the scripts inside the ***"./workbench/patched/"*** directory.

 > **Note:** There are additional files in the ***"./workbench/org_intel/"*** directory that are not needed to create the patch, but may be helpful.

 ### 99. Create a patch file
-After you change everything you want, you can run this option to compare files from both directories and get your own patch in result.
+After you change everything you want, you can run this option to compare files from both directories and get your own patch as the result.
 The file will be saved in the ***"./patches/"*** directory.

 > **Note:** You have to run it from a SteamOS on a Steam Deck as it will take the current SteamOS build as a patch version.
 Using other Linux distros won't work.